-It therefore follows that the methodology used to determine the CIL rates is applied to real evidence collated from the existing new / nearly new homes market wherever possible.
+It therefore follows that the methodology used to determine the CIL rates is applied to evidence collated from the existing new / nearly new homes market wherever possible.
 An extensive survey of this market was conducted within the Borough.

-Wherever possible we have attempted to favour 'new build' evidence since this generally attracts a premium over and above existing stock, and more particularly over Land Registry average figures where the results may be skewed by an unknown sample size and where no reference is available to the size, number of bedrooms and quality of the constituent properties.
+We have focused on 'new build' evidence since this generally attracts a premium over and above existing stock, and more particularly over Land Registry average figures where the results may be skewed by an unknown sample size and where no reference is available to the size, number of bedrooms and quality of the constituent properties.